A Good Read

 Reconstructing Amelia by Kimberly McCreight

-Litigation lawyer and harried single mother Kate Baron is stunned when her daughter's exclusive private school in Park Slope, Brooklyn, calls with disturbing news: her intelligent, high-achieving fifteen-year-old daughter, Amelia, has been caught cheating.
+Litigation lawyer and harried single mother Kate Baron is stunned when her daughter's exclusive private school, Grace Hall, in Brooklyn, calls with disturbing news: her intelligent, high-achieving fifteen-year-old daughter, Amelia, has been caught cheating.

 Continue reading